dougeby/IntuneDocs/InTuneDocs/deploy-use/add-apps-for-windows-pcs-in-microsoft-intune.md

 > [!IMPORTANT]
 > The information in this topic helps you add apps for Windows PCs that you manage by using the Intune software client.
 If you want to add apps for enrolled Windows PCs and other mobile devices, see [Add apps for mobile devices in Microsoft Intune](add-apps-for-mobile-devices-in-microsoft-intune.md).

+To install apps to PCs, they must be capable of being installed silently, with no user interaction.
+If this is not the case, the installation will fail.

 ## Add the app
 You use the Intune Software Publisher to configure the properties of the app and upload it to your cloud storage space by using the following procedure: